By The Naked Barista 10 September 2015

 or on our own deck under a tree…

-Above a few pics of our home we build.
+A few pics of our home we build ourselves.

-To feel like a local in Sedgefield, get in touch with Heinie, Rock the Route…a tours and road trip company which handles road trips, band tours, events and authentic exploration expeditions.
-They have some fantastic day trips to show you how to live like a local…or read more on their blog HERE and learn how to #ExperiencetheGardenRoute!
+To feel like a real local in Sedgefield, get in touch with our awesome friend and amazing tour guide, Heinie of Rock the Route…a tours and road trip company which handles tailor made road trips, band tours, events and authentic exploration expeditions.
+They have some fantastic day trips to show you how to live like a local…or read more on their fantastic blog HERE and learn how to #ExperiencetheGardenRoute!

 You would be superblessed if you did!